holgerimbery/workshop-content/agents-3-challenges/README.md

 ![](./media/e3a08cc8e963cfde51ccedd290ad8b244149efdd.png)

-- When ready, click on \"Create\" to initiate the second agent for your session.
+- When ready, click on "Create" to initiate the second agent for your session.
 Use the test pane to ask questions you have about Microsoft products.